By Lt. Kaylan E. Kaatz, Region Legal Service Office Naval District Washington

 Region Legal Service Office Naval District Washington (RLSO NDW) is proud to announce that Erica S. Riley has been selected to participate in the Department of Defense’s (DoD) prestigious and highly competitive Executive Leadership Development Program (ELDP).
 Riley will be in the 2020 ELDP cohort.

-RLSO NDW also is pleased to report that, during a reception on Aug.
-6 in Dallas, Texas, Riley was awarded a 2019 Blacks in Government (BIG) Military Meritorious Service Award.
+RLSO NDW also is pleased to report that, during a reception in Aug.
+6 in Dallas, Tex., Riley was awarded a 2019 Blacks in Government (BIG) Military Meritorious Service Award.
 BIG annually honors a small number of uniformed and civilian leaders from across each military service who’ve excelled in support of DoD’s mission and best epitomize their military service’s core values.

 Riley currently serves as Co-Director for the Legal Assistance Department and the Supervising Attorney at Joint Base Anacostia-Bolling Legal Assistance Office.
 Each branch of service annually nominates a limited number of highly qualified civilians for the ELDP program and fewer yet are selected by DoD for entry in the program.
 Likewise, only nine individuals are selected each year to receive BIG’s prestigious award.